VictorTaelin/Interaction-Calculus/HVM-Nano.md

 The lab field stores:

 - On SUP, CO0 and CO1 terms: a label.
-- On CAL terms: the function id (special value 0xFF is reserved for the increment operation).
+- On CAL terms: the function id, or SUC
 - On NAT terms: unused (always 0).

 The val field depends on the variant: